return to Home page

 The Schvitz

-Opened in 1927, this Kinsman area bathhouse is still open on a limited scale.
-As Fred Gold, described as the "driving force" in this family business died on February 28, 2010 (obituary), the question of continued operations is now open.
+Opened in 1927, this bathhouse near East 116th and Kinsman is still open on a limited scale.
+Fred Gold, the "driving force" in this family business died in 2010 (obituary), but it is still family owned.

-For a description, see this page on the website of Allen Miller Computer Consulting, also the source of this photo, and a CJN story Sweatin' with the oldies.
+For a description, see an essay on this website and a CJN story Sweatin' with the oldies.

 Jewish Federation of Cleveland